ECONOMICS (ECO-A)

 Questions about all STAA has to offer?

 How can we help you on your homeschooling journey?
-Our advisors are available by appointment to discuss enrolling in the full St. Thomas Aquinas Academy academic program, to help you place your STAA Study Guide order, to help find great Live Classes or One-on-One Guided courses to support your high school students.
+Our advisors are available by appointment to discuss enrolling in the full St. Thomas Aquinas Academy academic program, to help you place your STAA Study Guide order, and to help find great Live Classes to support your high school students.
 Choose an appointment type below to arrange a free, no-obligation telephone call or reach out by opening the chat widget in the bottom left corner of the site.
 We look forward to speaking with you soon!

-St. Thomas Aquinas Academy ProgramSTAA Study GuidesLive and Guided Classes
+St. Thomas Aquinas Academy ProgramDiscuss STAA Study Guides & Live Classes